dbt-labs/docs.getdbt.com/website/docs/reference/commands/parse.md

 Starting in v1.5, `dbt parse` will write or return a [manifest](/reference/artifacts/manifest-json), enabling you to introspect dbt's understanding of all the resources in your project.

-By default, the IDE will attempt to do a "partial" parse, which means we will attempt to only parse changes to the project since the last parse.
-Since the IDE peforms parsing in the background anytime changes are saved, a manually invoked `dbt parse` will almost always be a very fast partial with few to no changes parsed.
+By default, the dbt Cloud IDE will attempt a "partial" parse, which means it'll only check changes since the last parse (new or updated parts of your project when you make changes).
+Since the dbt Cloud IDE automatically parses in the background whenever you save your work, manually running `dbt parse` yourself is likely to be fast because it's just looking at recent changes.

-As an option, you can use the flag `--no-partial-parse` to force dbt to do a full re-parse of the project.
+As an option, you can tell dbt to check the entire project from scratch by using the `--no-partial-parse` flag.
+This makes dbt perform a full re-parse of the project, not just the recent changes.

 </VersionBlock>